 Over the past year, as I’ve designed Legacy’s Allure, I’ve spent a fair amount of time discussing game design advice in /r/gamedesign, /r/tabletopgamedesign, and /r/boardgamedesign.
 Recently I realized I’ve been making the same three points repeatedly — points I learned from my time as an entrepreneur.

 - You are creating an experience, not a game.
 This is a basic marketing concept and one that always deserves repeating.
-When you’re sold a diamond ring, you’re not really being sold a diamond ring, you’re being sold the idea that you’re beautiful (or going to be beautiful) and therefore valued.
-Same concept applies with games.
-What is the experience you’re selling to players?
+When you’re sold a diamond ring, you’re not really being sold a diamond ring, you’re being sold the idea that you’ll be beautiful.
+When you create your game, what do you want your players to feel?
+Intelligent?
+Powerful?
+Funny?
+Socially engaged?
 Is every element of your game working toward reinforcing that experience, or are you throwing in mechanics because they’re popular right now?
-Tying into this, I recommend you read this article I wrote on the KonMari method applied to game design.
+Tying into this, I recommend you read my article on the KonMari method applied to game design.
 It will give you a simple, instinct-based test for helping you streamline your game down to its purest form so you can deliver the experience you want with minimal “experiential clutter”.
-Too many designers add in mechanics, for example, not because they contribute to the core experience but because they’re cool in and of themselves.
-It just makes the game more cluttered and tedious, even if on the surface it seems impressive or innovative.